 Unfortunately, we are still far from where we need to be as an industry.
 What’s old is new in security; as old vulnerabilities and attacks continue to rear their head because they work.
 The adoption of cloud technologies has opened up a whole new can of worms when it comes to security.

 What security services are available from ICN?

-Mulhall: The ICN currently provides Distributed Denial of Service Mitigation, Managed Firewall and Unified Threat Management Service with Security Monitoring, Incident Response and Forensics, and various network and security assessments on the product roadmap in the near future.
+Mulhall: The ICN currently provides Distributed Denial of Service (DDoS) Mitigation, Managed Firewall and Unified Threat Management Service with Security Monitoring, Incident Response and Forensics, and various network and security assessments on the product roadmap in the near future.
 We want to be the security go-to resource; from putting in protections, to reduce the likelihood of being a victim, to stepping in and helping when something inevitably happens.

 Why is working with ICN important versus going directly to the vendor?

 Mulhall: There are a few benefits that working with the ICN on security can provide our users.
 These security services through our Managed Service Providers have already been vetted through an extensive Request for Proposal (RFP) process.
 You can come to one place and receive one bill from the ICN for these services and realize the benefits of a cooperative model and cost savings.

 Why is it important to strengthen security protection?